meribold/meribold.org/_drafts/critique-of-rms-open-letter.md

 board of the FSF for enabling such a person.

 I will not make an argument either for or against RMS.
-I will only argue that the open letter is unhelpful, divisive, and meant to whip up a mob.
+I will only argue that the open letter is misleading, divisive, and meant to whip up a mob.
 I think a good argument against RMS *can* be made, but the authors of the letter instead chose to incite as much outrage as possible at the cost of honesty and nuance.
 <!--This unnecessarily increases division among supporters of free and open-source